OSGConnect/tutorial-R/README.md

 R normally runs as an interactive shell, but it is easy to run in batch mode too.

 	$ Rscript --no-save mcpi.R
-	[1] 3.141956
+	[1] 3.14

 This should take few seconds to run.
-Now edit the file.
+Now edit the file so the line `montecarloPi(1000)` reads `montecarloPi(10000000)`.
 Increasing the trials ten times (10000000) it will take little over a minute to run, but the estimation still isn't very good.
 Fortunately, this problem is pleasingly parallel since we're just sampling random points.
 So what do we need to do to run R on the campus grid?

 ##Building the HTCondor job
 The first thing we're going to need to do is create a wrapper for our R environment, based on the setup we did in previous sections.
 Create the file `R-wrapper.sh`: